ckuelker/pankyll-theme-simplicissimus-example/README.md

 # Abstract

 This document describes briefly the aim and content of the `pankyll-theme-simplicissimus-example` repository.

-The goal is to show the configuration and usage of the theme [Simplicissimus] by providing a working example with a directory tree that can be used as a base to build up a new site.
+The goal of this repository is to show the configuration and usage of the theme [Simplicissimus] by providing a working example with a directory tree that can be used as a base to build up a new site.

 ![Github license](https://img.shields.io/github/license/ckuelker/pankyll-theme-simplicissimus-example.svg)
 ![Github issues](https://img.shields.io/github/issues/ckuelker/pankyll-theme-simplicissimus-example.svg?style=popout-square)